TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 PS C:\TRMO\RiderProjects\TodoAppWasm\EfcDataAccess>
 ```

-Now, look in the EfcDataAccess component, you should see a new folder, Migrations.
+Now, look in the EfcDataAccess component, you should see a new folder, Migrations (it may take a second or two to update the UI.
+You may need to collapse EfcDataAccess and open it again).

 ![img.png](Resources/MigrationsFolder.png)

 Here is the "version control" of your database.
 These files keep track of the modifications to your code, which should eventually be applied to the database.
-And the files keep track of which of the migrations are actually applied.
+And the files keep track of which of the migrations are actually applied, and which are not.
 Maybe you have a few migrations, which have not yet been applied to the database.\
 When you then update the database, EFC will figure out the difference, and apply the necessary migration(s).

-This folder should probably also be under version control for your projects, so that when one group changes the database, the others can get the update.
+This folder should probably also be under version control for your projects, so that when one group-member changes the database, the others can get the update.

 #### Deleting the Migrations
 Sometimes, you may want a "hard reset", if you somehow mess up.
 You can delete the Migrations folder, along with the database file generated on the next slide, and start over.

 This can best be done with SQLite.
-When using other databases, go google how to revert a migration.
+When using other databases, go google how to revert a migration instead.

+Applied migrations can be reverted to a previous migration.
+Un-applied migrations can just be removed.

 ## Apply a Migration
 The next step is to apply the migration to your database.
-Currently we have no database, so it will be created the first we apply an update.
+Currently we have no database,
+so it will be created the first time we apply an update.

 Again, in the terminal, and in the EfcDataAccess directory, we use the following command: